-Watch this vet administer the essential oil frankincense to the fur of this shiba inu:
+Watch this veterinarian administer the essential oil frankincense to the fur of this Shiba Inu:

 There have been no definitive studies done on long-term exposure to essential oils, in animals or in humans.
 We do know, however, that some components of many essential oils have some level of toxicity and/or carcinogenicity.